Facts About Schizophrenia And Mental Health

 Cognitive impairments may emerge early in life, even before other symptoms of schizophrenia become apparent.

-A schizophrenia diagnosis requires positive symptoms
+A diagnosis requires positive symptoms

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), a person can only be diagnosed with schizophrenia if they exhibit some combination of delusions, hallucinations, and disorganized speech.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a person can only be diagnosed with schizophrenia if they exhibit some combination of delusions, hallucinations, and disorganized speech.
 Someone with only negative symptoms would not meet the diagnostic criteria.

 Is schizophrenia rare?
 Facts about prevalence and impact